rjverses-boop/Automation-Efficiency-Projects/README.md

 # IT Automation Projects (PowerShell + Python)

-This repository showcases a collection of automation projects designed to simulate real-world IT operations in enterprise environments.
-The projects demonstrate skills in PowerShell, Python, Active Directory automation, log analysis, asset tracking, and reporting.
+This repository showcases a collection of automation projects designed to simulate real-world IT operations in enterprise environments, demonstrating skills in PowerShell, Python, Active Directory automation, log analysis, asset tracking, and reporting.

 ---